Krishnaveni2025/infineon_ESC3_Exercises/QUIZ_CLOCKTree/ClockTree.md

 Ans:It is impossible to route 200 MHz to the HFCLK net because the PSoC 4100S Plus maximum frequency is 48 MHz.
 If the PLL were configured for a valid frequency (e.g., 48 MHz), the routing sequence is:
 Select PLL Output: Set EXCO_CLK_SELECT to select PLL (value 1 or 2).
-Route to HFCLK: Set CLK_SELECT source bits [1:0] to EXCO/PLL (value 2 or 10 binary).
+Route to HFCLK: Set CLK_SELECT source bits [1:0] to EXCO/PLL (value 2 or 10 binary) setting the HFCLK_DIV bits to divide by 8(because allowable range <=48MHz), resulting in a 25 MHz HFCLK.
 <img width="1221" height="190" alt="image" src="https://github.com/user-attachments/assets/fa23d915-f10a-4717-bafe-f8d74bdc12e3" />

 <img width="1010" height="786" alt="image" src="https://github.com/user-attachments/assets/6e4c7138-1146-423c-b653-7ca314f8f5c6" />